your-ko/link-validator/README.md

 Image size: ~10MB

-Pinning to specific versions (e.g., `0.18.0`) is recommended rather than using `latest` for reproducible builds.
+Pinning to specific versions (e.g., `1.0.0`) is recommended rather than using `latest` for reproducible builds.

 ## Security

+The keys and tokens should *ONLY* be passed as ENV variables!
+These tokens are used only to instantiate corresponding clients (such as GitHub, DataDog, etc) and nothing else.
+They are not logged, they are not sent anywhere else.

 For security considerations, vulnerability reporting, supply chain security details, and verification instructions, see [SECURITY.md](./SECURITY.md).

 ## Versioning